Erotica (song)

 "Erotica" is a song by American singer Madonna from her fifth studio album of the same name (1992).
-It was written by Madonna, Shep Pettibone, and Anthony Shimkin and was produced by Madonna and Pettibone.
-In Australia and most European countries, the song was released as the album's lead single on September 29, 1992; in the United States, it was set to be released the following day, but after being leaked and played on several radio stations, the release date was held back until October 13.
+Madonna and Pettibone produced the song; they wrote it with Anthony Shimkin.
+Maverick, Sire, and Warner Bros.
+Records released it on September 29, 1992, as Eroticas lead single.
 The song continued Madonna's exploration of spoken word vocals, which she had introduced in "Justify My Love" (1990).
-A pop hip-hop and dance song with Middle Eastern influences, its lyrics talk about sadomasochism, with the singer using the alter ego Dita and inviting her lover to be submissive while she makes love to him.
+"Erotica" is a pop hip-hop and dance song with Middle Eastern influences whose lyrics talk about sadomasochism; the singer uses the alter ego Dita and invites her lover to be submissive while she has sex with him.

-Upon release, "Erotica" was generally well received by music critics, with some deeming it one of Madonna's darkest and most experimental songs; in retrospective reviews, the song is now considered one of her best singles.
-It performed well commercially, debuting at number 13 on the US Billboard Hot 100―becoming one of the highest debuts on the chart history at the time―and peaking at number three.
-It also saw success on the Dance Club Play chart, where it reached the top position.
-Overseas, the song was also successful, peaking in the top 10 of several countries, including the United Kingdom, Australia, Denmark, and Portugal.
-In Finland, Hungary, Italy and Greece, it peaked at number one.
+Music critics deemed "Erotica" dark, experimental, and sexy.
+Others considered it derivative of "Justify My Love".
+Retrospective reviews refer to it as one of Madonna's best songs.
+Its debut on the US Billboard Hot 100 at number 13 was one of the highest ever at the time; it peaked at number three.
+It topped the charts in Finland, Hungary, Italy and Greece, as well as the US Dance Club Play chart.
+It peaked in the top 10 of several countries, including the United Kingdom, Australia, Denmark, and Portugal.

-The accompanying music video was directed by Fabien Baron, and features scenes of Madonna dressed as a masked dominatrix interspersed with footage of the making of her Sex book; it is combined with appearances by Naomi Campbell and Isabella Rossellini, among others.
+Directed by Fabien Baron, the music video features scenes of Madonna dressed as a masked dominatrix interspersed with footage of the making of her Sex book; it is combined with appearances by Naomi Campbell and Isabella Rossellini, among others.
 The video was highly controversial, being aired by MTV only three times, all after the 10pm watershed, before being completely banned.
 Madonna has included "Erotica" on four of her concert tours, the most recent being the Celebration Tour of 2023—2024.
 It was also included on Madonna's compilations, GHV2 (2001), and Celebration (2009), and has been covered and parodied by several artists, including Julie Brown and Sandra Bernhard.